boxen/our-boxen/README.md

 How do you do it?

 1. Install Xcode from the Mac App Store.
-1. Open Xcode.
-1. Open the Preferences window (`Cmd-,`).
-1. Go to the Downloads tab.
-1. Install the Command Line Tools.
+1. Open a terminal, and run `xcode-select --install` to install the Xcode command line tools

 #### CYLENT Github Organization
 Ensure that your github account has been added to the CYLENT github organization, and that you have been added to the appropriate teams.
 Boxen requires access to some private CYLENT repositories, and so will fail if you don't have access.